 This option requires that the user has the DATASET_DELETE-permission on the dataset in question.

-Performing this operation will not immediately remove the dataset if it is closed, but instead start a voting notification-process where the users have to vote if it is ok to close the dataset.
+Performing this operation will not immediately remove the dataset, but instead start a voting notification-process where the users have to vote if it is ok to close the dataset.
 If no voting happens and the notification-process escalates up to the top of the entity tree the maintenance-service will cancel the removal process if the expire-date has not yet been reached.

-Please note that even if it the dataset is removed, it is not actually deleted, but move away from the user and kept for a certain time before being actually deleted.
+Please note that even if it the dataset is removed, it is not actually deleted, but moved away from the user and kept for a certain time before being actually deleted.

 In order to remove a dataset, do the following: